Malcolm Kennedy: Accident

 During the 1996 end-of-season cliffhanger, Malcolm's windpipe is crushed during an accident at Chez Chez, where he is doing some repair work with Darren Stark (Todd MacDonald).
 Malcolm trips over a dustsheet and causes a plank holding paint and tools to fall on his neck.
 Darren and Karl pull the plank off Malcolm's neck and find Malcolm cannot breathe.
 Karl realises the only way to save Malcolm is to perform an emergency tracheotomy.
 However, Karl has not practiced medicine since Cheryl Stark's (Caroline Gillmer) death, which he believes he caused.
 Jason Herbison of Inside Soap said "Karl freezes, and unless he gets his nerve back, he could have more blood on his conscience."
 Karl manages to perform the procedure and saves Malcolm's life.
 McNair later called the storyline "awesome" and revealed it was his favourite.

 Departure

-McNair departed Neighbours in 1997.
-Malcolm decided to go travelling, shortly after he discovered his girlfriend Catherine O'Brien (Radha Mitchell) was having an affair with Darren.
-When he discovered the affair, Malcolm punched Darren and then announced his intentions to leave Erinsborough.
-Catherine tried to get him to change his mind, but Malcolm packed his bags and headed to the airport.
-Catherine then booked a ticket on the same plane and offered to come with him.
-Malcolm found it "tough" to forgive Catherine, as he was hurt by her betrayal, but he eventually agreed to her offer and they reunited as they left the country.
+McNair chose to depart Neighbours in 1997.
+His exit aired on 11 March 1997, along with Radha Mitchell's, who plays Malcolm's love interest Catherine O'Brien.
+On-screen, Malcolm decides to go travelling after learning that Catherine has had an affair with Darren Stark.
+Malcolm punches Darren, before announcing his intentions to leave Erinsborough.
+Catherine tries to get him to change his mind, but Malcolm packs his bags and goes to the airport.
+Catherine books a ticket on the same plane and asks to come with him.
+Malcolm finds it "tough" to forgive Catherine, as he has been hurt by her betrayal, but he eventually agrees to let her come and they reunite as they leave for Europe.